Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/27/22

 Jonathan Shavit:
-- added a toggleable (on TAB press) expansion of the minimap
+- Added a toggleable (on TAB press) expansion of the minimap
-- wrote an end screen and made it trigger when all enemies in the boss room are killed
+- Wrote an end screen and made it trigger when all enemies in the boss room are killed
-- made the end screen do a slow automatic text-progression thing (takes like 5~6 seconds) - might tweak later
+- Made the end screen do a slow automatic text-progression thing (takes like 5~6 seconds) - might tweak later
-- uploaded sprites for the minimap's pins/markers
+- Uploaded sprites for the minimap's pins/markers
-- replaced some markers on the map with the appropriate sprites (i would've done all of them, but one sprite wouldn't load in. it'd throw a NullPointerException - but just that one)
+- Replaced some markers on the map with the appropriate sprites (i would've done all of them, but one sprite wouldn't load in. it'd throw a NullPointerException - but just that one)

 Karen Shekyan:
 - Made player get invincibility frames and get stunned upon taking damage.